Elmore Smith: Buffalo Braves

+Smith (left) and Wilt Chamberlain battle for a rebound, circa 1971.

 Smith was drafted by the Buffalo Braves (now the Los Angeles Clippers) in the first round (3rd pick overall) of the 1971 NBA Draft on March 29, 1971.
 He also was drafted in the first round of the 1971 American Basketball Association (ABA) draft (2nd pick overall) by the Carolina Cougars.
 Smith signed with the Braves.
 Smith reportedly declined a $2.2 million offer from the Cougars, instead accepting a multi-year contract from the Braves, to be paid out over 20 years.
 He signed with the Braves because he believed the NBA was a better league.

-Even before the start of his rookie season (1971-72), Smith experienced physical problems with his left knee, causing him to miss pre-season games.
-He had knee surgery after the 1971-72 season to remove a cyst that had bothered him during the season.
-Problems with his knees would grow progressively worse during his abbreviated eight-year career, and he would have his knees replaced in 2008, when not even 60-years old.
+Even before the start of his rookie season (1971–72), Smith experienced physical problems with his left knee, causing him to miss pre-season games.
+He had knee surgery after the 1971–72 season to remove a cyst that had bothered him during the season.
+Problems with his knees would grow progressively worse during his abbreviated, eight-year career, and he would have his knees replaced in 2008, before reaching the age of 60.

 In his first season, playing center, Smith averaged 17.3 points per game and 15.2 rebounds per game.
 He was second in NBA Rookie of the Year voting to Sidney Wicks.
 Smith played alongside All-Star forward Bob Kauffman, and was named to the NBA All-Rookie Team.
 He was sixth in the NBA in rebounds per game average, behind Naismith Hall of Fame centers Wilt Chamberlain, Wes Unseld, Kareem Abdul-Jabbar, Nate Thurmond and Dave Cowens, and ahead of Hall of Famers Elvin Hayes, Bob Lanier and Jerry Lucas.
 His rebounding average for that season is the eighth-highest ever recorded by an NBA rookie.

-Smith got off to a slow start to the 1972-73 season because of the knee surgery to remove a cyst.
+Smith got off to a slow start to the 1972–73 season because of the knee surgery to remove a cyst.
 Still, in 1972–1973, he averaged 18.3 points and 12.4 rebounds (11th best in the NBA) for the Braves, finishing 13th in NBA most valuable player voting.
 Then, on September 12, 1973, he was traded by the Braves to the Los Angeles Lakers for Jim McMillian.

 During his two years on the Braves, the team was 22–60 and 21–61.
 Smith averaged nearly 41 minutes per game in 78 games as a rookie, and 37 minutes per game in 76 games the following season for the Braves.